-The school has medical rooms situated at various points around the school.
+The school has a medical room on site.
 We respond to any first aid incidents with qualified staff and quick treatment.
 We inform parents of issues arising where necessary and appropriate.

 The school is only allowed to administer prescribed medication.
 All medication is recorded and kept in a locked medical cupboard.
 Paracetamol and Calpol can only be administered with parent and carer consent.